NH-RED-TEAM/RustHound/README.md

 The result can be found in "target/x86_64-pc-windows-gnu/release" folder.

-# How to build documentation?
+# How to build the documentation?

 ```bash
 git clone https://github.com/OPENCYBER-FR/RustHound